-Each year as you make health plan changes, your HSA eligibility can change, thereby affecting your HSA eligibility.
-Bookmark this page to ensure when your healthcare and lifestyle changes, your HSA-eligibility doesn’t.
-Understanding these HSA-eligibility requirements ensure you stay IRS compliant and can take advantage of the laundry list of HSA benefits.
+Each year as you make changes to your health coverage, you may no longer be HSA eligible.
+Bookmark this page to ensure that when your healthcare and lifestyle change, your HSA eligibility doesn’t.
+Understanding these HSA-eligibility requirements will ensure that you stay IRS-compliant and are able to take advantage of the extensive list of HSA benefits.

 FAQ on HSA Eligibility

 Q: If you are eligible to open an HSA, must you?

 A: No, but the tax advantages of an HSA make it a very smart financial decision to open one.

 Q: How long can you keep your HSA?

 A: Forever, if you choose to do so.
 But you can no longer deposit money into the account if you switch to a non-HDHP medical insurance plan.

 Q: Can all medical expenses be paid from a health savings account?

 A: No. The IRS has a specific list of “qualified medical expenses” which include almost all “normal” medical procedures and prescription medications, as well as ordinary dental and vision services and accessories (such as dentures and eyeglasses).

 Many types of medical accessories and equipment are also eligible, as long as they have been prescribed or suggested by a doctor or medical professional.
 However, over-the-counter medications can not be purchased with funds from an HSA (unless specifically prescribed), nor can equipment used for general wellness (like a humidifier).
 You’re also not allowed to pay insurance premiums with HSA funds.